-To be considered as having a YAP program in place, a market must deploy the three mandatory pillars of the YAP program as outlined in the below on page 16.
-The required number of indirect point of sale (POS) to be covered by each pillar, referred to as "reachable coverage," varies for the different activities (e.g., some require a physical visit to the POS, while other activities can be deployed digitally).
+and which we do not own and do not control, the impact of the program can reach a wider scope than those covered by the requirements of our Marketing Codes.
+PMI implements the program in all markets where PMI commercializes its products and can directly or indirectly, through trade partners, deploy it.
+To be considered as having the YAP program in place, a market must deploy the program's three mandatory pillars as outlined on page 18.
+The required number of indirect points of sale (POS) to be covered by each pillar, referred to as "reachable coverage," varies for the different activities (e.g., some require a physical visit to the POS, while other activities can be deployed digitally).

-Digital trade engagement tool PMI's global platform or any other digital tool used to communicate and engage with trade
+Digital trade engagement tool PMI's global platform or any other digital tool used to communicate and engage with trade partners.